transfer ownership to the people you trust for the price you want.

-Given a choice, most business owners would prefer to exit their business by transferring to family members or key employees.
-Buyers who know their business.
-Buyers they can trust to continue the company they’ve worked so hard to build.
+Given a choice, most business owners would prefer to exit their business by transferring to family members or key employees; buyers who know the business and who can be trusted to continue the company.

-While these individuals may be suitable successors, rarely do they have the recourse to pay the purchase price up-font.
-In such cases, bringing a commercial bank into the exit planning process can be an ideal solution.
+While these individuals may be suitable successors, rarely do they have the resources to pay the purchase price up-front.
+In such cases, bringing a commercial back into the exit planning process can be an ideal solution.

-Securing a loan for your successors owners, however, requires a carefully crafted plan that would meet the expectations.
-A plan that combines the principles of exit planning (the strategic extraction of wealth) and succession planning (the orderly transfer of responsibilities) with the expectations of a commercial bank.
+Securing a loan for your successors, however, requires a carefully crafted plan that meets the banker’s expectations.
+A plan that combines the principles of exit planning, the strategic extraction of wealth, and succession planning, the orderly transfer of responsibilities, with the expectations of a commercial bank.

-In the following white paper, Byron explores the “bankable” approach to exit planning in detail.
-He discusses:
+In our white paper, explore the Bankable approach to exit planning in detail:

-- how to modify your business to satisfy the expectations of a commercial lender and achieve your own financial independence
+- How to modify your business to satisfy the expectations of a commercial lender and achieve financial independence.

 - Why you should begin planning your exit 3-7 years in advance.